Are you looking for a new job? You may have to take care of your online presence first.

 Use this checklist to improve your online image and increase your chances of getting hired:

 Being subject to background checks are an unavoidable part of qualifying for a job.
-But now you have the tools to tackle the critical first step of cleaning up your online reputation.
-Make yourself the most attractive candidate by following the steps we have provided here.
+But now you have the tools to manage your online reputation.
+Make yourself the most attractive candidate by following the steps and tips we have provided above.

 Be sure to take advantage of OneRep’s free 5-day trial to start removing your personal information from the people-search sites that expose your data.
 And good luck on landing that new job!